 Amazon Kindle vs Kindle Paperwhite design

 When it comes to the design of these two devices there isn’t a huge amount of difference.
-In fact, the most obvious difference is potentially just the color, as while both ereaders come in black, the basic Amazon Kindle is also available in white, whereas the Kindle Paperwhite doesn’t give you any color choice.
+In fact, the most obvious difference is potentially just the color, as while both ereaders come in black, the basic Amazon Kindle is also available in white, whereas the Kindle Paperwhite doesn’t give you any color choice - though both models have a selection of colorful cases available for them.

 Otherwise, the look is similar, with both sporting a fairly plain plastic body and large bezels around the screen.
 In the Kindle Paperwhite’s case though those bezels are flush with the screen, whereas they’re raised on the basic Kindle.
 This leads to the Paperwhite looking and feeling slightly higher end.

 Dimensions and weight also differ between the two, with the Amazon Kindle coming in at 160 x 113 x 8.7mm and 174g, while the Kindle Paperwhite is 167 x 116 x 8.2mm and 182g (or 191g if you opt for a version with cellular connectivity).
-So the Paperwhite is slightly taller and wider but not as thick.
+So the Paperwhite is slightly taller, wider and heavier but not quite as thick.

 The Amazon Kindle Paperwhite also comes with water resistance.
 It’s IPX8 rated, meaning it can survive being submerged up to 2 meters deep in fresh water for up to 60 minutes.
 So you can safely read on the beach or in the bath.
 The basic Kindle comes with no such reassurances.